-Level 3 financial assets include Better Capital PCC Limited and RENN Universal (2021: RENN Universal and Better Capital PCC Limited) both of which are valued on discounted NAV basis.
-In addition to the above level 3 investments shown in the portfolio, the Company holds a number of other investments that are valued at nil.
+Other Level 3 financial assets include Better Capital PCC Limited, RENN Universal and Cambium Global (2022: RENN Universal and Better Capital PCC Limited) both of which are valued on discounted NAV basis.
+The ordinary shares in Cambium Global Timberland Limited ("Cambium") were cancelled from trading on the AIM on 4 August 2022 and the Company's holdings in Cambium were transferred from level 1 to level 3 assets following the cancellation.
+In addition to the above level 3 investments shown in the portfolio, the Company holds one investment (2022: three) that is valued at nil.